avlcodemonkey/Chart.js/docs/00-Getting-Started.md

 	// String - Scale label font colour
 	scaleFontColor: "#666",

-	// Boolean - whether or not the chart should be responsive and resize when the browser does.
-	responsive: false,

-	// Boolean - whether to maintain the starting aspect ratio or not when responsive, if set to false, will take up entire container
+	// Boolean - whether to maintain the starting aspect ratio or not, if set to false, will take up entire container
 	maintainAspectRatio: true,

 	// Boolean - Determines whether to draw tooltips on the canvas or not
 	showTooltips: true,

-	// Function - Determines whether to execute the customTooltips function instead of drawing the built in tooltips (See [Advanced - External Tooltips](#advanced-usage-external-tooltips))
-	customTooltips: false,

 	// Array - Array of string names to attach tooltip events
 	tooltipEvents: ["mousemove", "touchstart", "touchmove"],

 	// String - Tooltip background colour
 	tooltipFillColor: "rgba(0,0,0,0.8)",

-	// String - Tooltip label font declaration for the scale label
-	tooltipFontFamily: "'Helvetica Neue', 'Helvetica', 'Arial', sans-serif",

 	// Number - Tooltip label font size in pixels
 	tooltipFontSize: 14,